pcarbo/kyoto/README.md

 kinship matrix, respectively.
-Looking at the histograms of the diagonal (i,i) and off-diagonal (i,j) entries of the realized relatedness matrix **R**, how do the marker-based estimates of genetic sharing in the F2 generation compare to what the *expected* sharing (*i.e.* the kinship coefficients), and what does this distribution tell us about genetic relatedness in these mice?
+Looking at the histograms of the diagonal (i,i) and off-diagonal (i,j) entries of the realized relatedness matrix **R**, how do the marker-based estimates of genetic sharing in the F2 generation compare to the *expected* sharing (*i.e.* the kinship coefficient), and what does this distribution tell us about genetic relatedness in these mice?

-+ Compare the relatedness coefficients **R** estimated in the F2 and F34 mice.
+2. Compare the relatedness coefficients **R** estimated in the F2 and F34 mice.
 What do these relatedness coefficients tell us about differences in these populations?
 Why do we observe these differences?

-+ Given probabilities of genotypes AA, AB and BB, the what is the formula for the expected number of shared alleles between two individuals?
+3. Given probabilities of genotypes AA, AB and BB, the what is the formula for the expected number of shared alleles between two individuals?

-+ In human studies, people typically use a different realized relatedness matrix.
+4. In human studies, people typically use a different realized relatedness matrix.
 Instead of calculating kinship coefficients based on the genotypes, they calculate the realized matrix as **R <- X % * % t(X)**, where **X** is the *n x p* genotype matrix (*n* is the number